Richard-Gnitnub/Railworks/Documentation/desktop_app_contributions.md

 # Contribution Guidelines

 Welcome to the project!
-This document outlines the workflow and best practices for contributing to the application.
+This document outlines the workflow and best practices for contributing to using the Github desktop application.
 Following these guidelines will help maintain code quality, streamline development, and ensure smooth deployments.

 ---